logzio/logz-docs/_source/integrations/terraform.md

   - shalper
 ---

-The Logz.io Terraform Provider offers a great way to build integrations with Logz.io's API.
+The Logz.io provider for Terraform offers a great way to build integrations using Logz.io APIs.

 Terraform is an infrastructure orchestrator written in Hashicorp Language (HCL).
-It is a popular IAC tool that converts manual configuration processes to code.
-We've got a great [blog post](https://logz.io/blog/terraform-vs-ansible-vs-puppet/), if you're in for an intro about Terraform.
+It is a popular Infrastructure-as-Code (IaC) tool that does away with manual configuration processes.
+You can take advantage of the Terraform Logz.io provider to really streamline the process of integrating observability into your dev workflows.

-This guide assumes working familiarity with HashiCorp Terraform.
-We recommend refrencing the official [Terraform guides and tutorials](https://www.terraform.io/guides/index.html) for general guidelines.
+This guide assumes working knowledge of HashiCorp Terraform.
+We have a great blog [introduction to Terraform](https://logz.io/blog/terraform-vs-ansible-vs-puppet/) if you're in for one.
+We also recommend the official [Terraform guides and tutorials](https://www.terraform.io/guides/index.html) for general guidelines.

-### Supported endpoints
+###

 You can use Terraform to run any of the following Logz.io API endpoints.
 All CRUD (CRUD stands for Create, Read, Update, Delete) operations are supported: